JonasPrimbs/draft-ietf-mla-oidc/poc/README.md

 ### Server Configuration

-This section describes the configuration parameters of the IAT Endpoint.
+This section describes the configuration parameters of the RIDT Endpoint.
 They are applied by injecting them as environment variables to the running application.
 This can be done by defining the variables in the Docker container or by placing an `.env` file in the execution directory.